prs-eth/Popcorn/README.md

 gcloud auth application-default login --no-browser
 ```
 This will generate another gcloud command like `gcloud auth application-default login --remote-bootstrap="...."`.
 Copy this command and paste it into your *local* terminal.
-Accept that you are bootstraping glcoud to a trusted machine, and the Earth Engine login window in your browser should be prompted.
+Accept that you are bootstrapping glcoud to a trusted machine, and the Earth Engine login window in your browser should be prompted.
 After successful browser authentification, your local terminal should provide an output `https://localhost:8085/...`.
 Copy and paste this line into your remote terminal.

 ### 2. Download raw data
 ```